 Wear Form-fitting Gloves For Hand Protection

-Wearing form-fitting gloves is a good idea when you’re using a cordless drill in your home improvement project.
+Wearing form-fitting gloves is a good idea when using a cordless drill in your home improvement project.

 Since drill bits can easily wander away from materials like plastic, metal, and wood, wearing gloves reduces your risk of getting injured due to a wandering drill bit.

-Find a pair of gloves that’s durable, thick and fits snugly but at the same time does not restrict the movement of your hands.
+Find a pair of gloves that’s durable, thick, and fits snugly but at the same time does not restrict the movement of your hands.